Skip to main content

 SAP Assessors

 Assessors face the most significant operational changes.
-HEM requires substantially more data than SAP — testing shows a standard house type takes approximately 1 hour 40 minutes in HEM versus around 20 minutes in SAP (excluding geometry and U-value calculations).
+HEM requires substantially more data than SAP.
+Testing shows a standard house type takes approximately 1 hour 40 minutes in HEM versus around 20 minutes in SAP (excluding geometry and U-value calculations).
 New data points include detailed geometry, individual hot water outlet specifications, specific product data for all heating and ventilation equipment, and inverter specifications for PV systems.
 Missing data triggers punitive default values that are far more severe than in SAP.

 Architects